 3. Cable Concentration Extensions

-To perform this exercise, kneel and plant one foot while gripping a single handle in your right hand.
+Kneel with one foot planted, gripping the handle in your right hand.

 4. Cable Overhead Triceps Extension